 In August 2018, Portland Street Art Alliance and WolfBird Dance hosted the first annual one-week summer camp for female-identifying youth ages 11-14.
 YAE!
 Young Artists Empowerment Camp was held at Clay Creative in the Central Eastside Industrial District of Portland.
 This program provides youth a platform to develop their artistic voices and find empowerment through art and dance.

-During the one-week camp, ten youth from diverse communities across Portland were provided street art and street dance training, accompanied by workshops to learn about the pillars of hip hop and the history and background of this culture: Graffiti (freedom of expression in public space), MC-ing (rhythmic poetry, aka rapping), DJ-ing (artfully blending melodies using a turntable), Breakdancing (a highly expressive style of street dancing), and Knowledge (skills and community building).
+During the two-week camp, ten youth from diverse communities across Portland were provided street art and street dance training, accompanied by workshops to learn about the pillars of hip hop and the history and background of this culture: Graffiti (freedom of expression in public space), MC-ing (rhythmic poetry, aka rapping), DJ-ing (artfully blending melodies using a turntable), Breakdancing (a highly expressive style of street dancing), and Knowledge (skills and community building).
 We dove deep into the fundamentals of hip-hop dance, focusing on free-styling techniques, battling tactics, and how to learn and remember choreographed patterns.
 They also received lessons in letter-making, drawing, aerosol painting techniques, mural composition, and paint safety.

 YAE!
 Camp provides young women a platform to feel empowered and become creative, productive, and confident members of our community.
 YAE!
 Camp offered instruction from an eclectic staff of dancers and artists to display diversity in all forms of artistic professionalism.
 We brought guest speakers throughout the week to talk about their art and other programs happening in Portland, also lead by women.
 With the culmination of this camp, students worked together to create a choreographed dance, participate in an all female dance battle, and collaborate on the development of four different murals (one of which is still on display to the public at 420 SE Clay St in Portland).
 Our students presented these performances and murals at our final YAE!
 Camp wrap party, closing out the program with an opportunity for our young artists to show off their new skills to friends, family, and the community.